santhtadi/Object-Detection-with-TFJS/README.md

 1. Train a MobileNet model from the references given below.
 2. Freeze the model.
 3. Convert to tfjs format (json and bin files).
-4. Use a server to provide the json and model files (I used the one hosted by google at https://storage.googleapis.com/tfjs-models/savedmodel//model.json).
+4. Use a cloud service to provide the json and model files like IBM or AWS (I used the one hosted by google at https://storage.googleapis.com/tfjs-models/savedmodel/ssdlite_mobilenet_v2/model.json).
 5. Use the script script.js to run inference

 # References